 Other ways involve administering specific peptides that improve mitochondrial health (R,R), or moving mitochondrial genes from the mitochondria into the cell nucleus, where they are better protected against damage (R), or administering new and safer mitochondrial decoupling agents (R), or even injecting whole young and healthy mitochondria in animals, which is called mitotherapy (R).

 It will take a while for all these therapies to be further developed.
 In the meantime, there are various natural substances that can improve mitochondrial health, like fisetin, glycine, calcium alpha-ketoglutarate, nicotinamide mononucleotide (NMN) and pterostilbene.

 Learn more about mitochondria and aging here.

 The epigenome is the complex molecular machinery that surrounds the DNA and decides which genes are switched on and which genes are switched off.
 You can look at the epigenome as an on-off switch for our genes.

-The older we get, the more the epigenome becomes dysregulated: some genes are switched on while they should be switched off, and vise versa.
-For example, cancer and inflammation-promoting genes are switched on, which increase our risk of cancer and inflammatory diseases.
+The older we get, the more the epigenome becomes dysregulated: some genes are switched on while they should be switched off, and vice versa.
+For example, cancer and inflammation-promoting genes are switched on, increasing our risk of cancer and inflammatory diseases.

 Scientists succeeded in partially reversing aging in mice by reprogramming their epigenome to a more youthful state.
 They made old mice younger again by increasing Yamanaka factors in the cells of the mice during short periods of time (R,R).
 Many scientists are now looking into epigenetic reprogramming to rejuvenate cells and organisms.